DanSTurner/learning-plan/README.md

     * attend ruby meetups (11/5/13)
     * x sections/day of chris pine/commit to github
     * meet other GUILD students
+    * what's really going on with git Talk with Colin
 * learn soon
     * sinatra